 You can also choose your products based on returns.
 You can make sites that focus on the products that have the highest margins or try to develop yourself into someone who can assure the buyers of high-ticket items.

 In the same way that you can carefully choose the products you sell, you can carefully choose the ways that you’re selling them and how you’re compensated.
-Even among offers that attract newer people by using referral links, there is a lot of variety.
+Even among offers that attract newer people by using a referral affiliate link, there is a lot of variety.

 By the time you’re experienced, you’ll be able to approach brands and affiliate networks for custom compensation schemes.
 Affiliate marketers who have proven that they can make a substantial amount of affiliate sales become able to set their own terms.

-Affiliate marketing is done online.
-All the major tools and services that needed to manage an affiliate marketing business are online.
+As an affiliate marketer, you will work online.
+Affiliate marketing requires an online presence.
+After all, all the major tools and services needed to manage an affiliate marketing business are online.

 You may have a good reason to meet with a network representative or partner, but for the most part, all the relationships are online, too.
 You can meet up on social media.